Vexalus — Supply Chain Intelligence

 --sensors temperature,humidity,gps

-The agent submits signed checkpoint bundles at the configured interval.
-If connectivity is lost, it queues locally and flushes on reconnect.
+The agent submits signed checkpoint batches at the configured interval.
+If connectivity is lost, events queue locally and drain on reconnect with exponential backoff.
+The agent process can pause / resume / flush-soon programmatically, and stuck forwarding events recover on restart.

 Cost Model

 Vexalus operations use standard Vexidus gas pricing (~10 nanoVXS per unit).
-A complete shipment lifecycle — creation, four checkpoints, two custody handoffs, two document attestations, and an invoice tokenization — costs approximately $0.013 at current VXS testnet pricing.
+A complete shipment lifecycle — creation, four checkpoints, two custody handoffs, two document attestations, an environmental envelope verdict, a manifest anchor, and an invoice tokenization — costs approximately $0.016 at current VXS testnet pricing.

 | Operation | Approximate Cost |